 There are 3 grades of CIN and they relate to how deeply the abnormal cells have gone into the skin covering the cervix.

-- CIN 1 – up to one third of the thickness of the lining covering the cervix has abnormal cells
+- CIN 1 (low grade) – up to one third of the thickness of the lining covering the cervix has abnormal cells.

-- CIN 3 – the full thickness of the lining covering the cervix has abnormal cells
+- CIN 3 (high grade) – the full thickness of the lining covering the cervix has abnormal cells.

 Cervical glandular intraepithelial neoplasia (CGIN)

 Your biopsy results may show CGIN.
-This means there are changes to the glandular cells that line the inside of the cervix.
-Without treatment these cells could develop into a type of cervical cancer called adenocarcinoma.
+This means there are changes to the glandular cells that line the inside of the cervix (endocervix).
+Without treatment, these cells could develop into a type of cervical cancer called adenocarcinoma.

-CGIN is less common than CIN, but is treated in a similar way.
+CGIN is less common than CIN but is treated similarly.